What restaurants are open New Year's Day 2024? Details on McDonald's, Starbucks, Chick-fil-A

 Is Krispy Kreme open on New Year's Day?

-Yes, Krispy Kreme locations will be open their regular business hours on New Year's Day.
+Yes, Krispy Kreme will be open during its regular business hours on New Year's Day.

 Is Buffalo Wild Wings open on New Year's Day?